Five tips to guarantee career progression

 In reality, playing games, gossiping, or blaming others for mistakes to improve your own career progression chances will never work in the long term.
 Even if you try your best to keep it quiet, in the majority of workplaces word gets around quickly.

-Rather than getting you a promotion, you’ll simply come across as someone who only cares about themselves.
-Something which is unlikely to endear you to your employers as a future leader.
+Rather than getting you a promotion, you’ll simply come across as someone who only cares about themselves – something which is unlikely to endear you to your employers as a future leader.

 So resist the temptation to play dirty, and use your genuine skills and suitability for the job to actually impress your employer – in a way that doesn’t negatively affect your colleagues.

 So, share your career goals with your employer, and let them know exactly where you’re planning to go in the future.
 If you’re stuck, consider creating your own Personal Development Plan to help show succinct objectives and actions.
+If your employer wants to keep you on board, they’ll be happy to help your career keep moving.

 Most importantly, never settle.